 I think that my hon.
 Friend might have got lost in the dark web just then.

 Our dark web programme is investing in specialist capability to disrupt and bring to justice those who use online anonymity to trade in illegal goods and services, including personal data.
 Much of the risk to families and businesses can be defeated by simple best practice.
 The Cyber Aware campaign encourages small businesses and individuals to adopt simple, secure online behaviours to protect themselves and their data from cyber-criminals.

 This was a fair and open competitive process.
 It is right to have a tendering process that looks after taxpayers’ money and of course ensures that British companies can compete.
 I wish that a British company had won the contract, but the process has to be carried out fairly, on the basis of quality and cost, and on that basis we saved the country £120 million.
 I wonder how the right hon.
-Gentleman would choose to spend that; I know that we can put it to use.
+Gentleman would choose to spend that; I know that we can put it to good use.

 I note that someone on the left-hand side of the Opposition Benches wants me to spend another £120 million while a Member on the right-hand side has asked me where more money is to come from.

 We have made it very clear that we will run an efficient Government, particularly in respect of public procurement, to ensure that we have the funds to support our public services.
 As the hon.
 Gentleman knows, this is not just about police numbers.
 Last year I commissioned a new serious violence strategy, which has come up with new information and a new approach to stopping the sort of crime to which the hon.
 Gentleman refers.
 I hope that our new serious violence taskforce will be able to do that.